agroce/rb_tree_demo/blogpost.md

 functionality, which makes fuzzing a much more practical tool in debugging.
 Unfortunately, such fuzzers are not convenient for testing APIs.
-They typically generate a file or byte buffer, and expect that the program being testing will take that file as input.
+They typically generate a file or byte buffer, and expect that the program being tested will take that file as input.
 Turning a series of bytes into a red-black tree test is probably easier and more fun than writing all the machinery for saving, replaying, and reducing tests, but it still seems like a lot of work that isn't directly